EECS150/fpga_labs_sp22/lab2/spec/spec.md

 Run `make sim/adder_testbench.fst` to launch a simulation with Icarus and to produce a FST waveform file.
 You can open the FST by running `gtkwave sim/adder_testbench.fst &` locally or on the lab machines.

+#### Your local Vivado on Windows
+In the leftmost column of Vivado, you will find Run Simulation.
+Right click it and click "simulation settings".
+Make sure you enter the desired simulation time.
+Then, right click Run Simulation and run it.
+After the simulation is finished, a waveform tab will appear next to your code tabs.

 ### Analyzing the Waveform
 Open the waveform file using DVE or `gtkwave`.